Skip to main content

 Livelink.js is the client-side library that connects your application to the 3dverse cloud renderer.

 It is primarily used in the browser to display streamed frames and handle user input.
-It can also run in headless mode on the server (Node.js), enabling use cases like simulation, automated testing, or backend-driven scene manipulation.
+It can also run in headless mode on a server (Node.js), enabling use cases like simulation, automated testing, or backend-driven scene manipulation.

 In both environments, Livelink.js is responsible for: